 How to Prep the Skin Before Makeup Application

 "Whether you wear makeup or not, you should have a skincare regimen in place to help rid skin of bacteria, pollutants, dirt, and grime," Avendaño reminds us.
 His secret is an extra step on top of an effective cleanser, toner, serum, and moisturizer routine.
 "If you're worried about acne, whether it's mild to moderate or even occasional breakouts, I recommend integrating Differin Gel into your nighttime routine to help treat acne and prevent new acne from forming."

-This gel works by treating the initial source of acne deep inside the pores and also helps restore skins texture and tone, for a nice smooth canvas.
+This gel works by treating the initial source of acne deep inside the pores and also helps restore skins texture and tone for a nice, smooth canvas.
 If you do incorporate it into your routine, keep in mind that it can take up to 12 weeks really start showing maximum results.
-Up until this year, it wasn't available for purchase unless you have a prescription for it, which just points to its effectiveness.

 "My favorite way to prep skin before makeup is using the Differin Oil Control Moisturizer SPF 30," Avendaño shares with us.
 He likes it because it absorbs surface oil and gives you a matte finish that lasts throughout the day.
 As a makeup artist, he thinks it's great because it also acts as a primer.
 It gives a "perfect canvas" for makeup application, he says.
 It's also non-comedogenic and contains SPF 30, so you get your moisturizer, primer, and SPF covered in one easy step.